33. In Love With Spring: My Novel Online

 “I’ll be an auntie!”
 Allie said.

 For the first time in her life, Allie was dreading the end of school.
 How was she going to last three months without seeing Mr. Guillen?
-More and more often she lingered at his desk after the bell rang, and on a few occasions he’d had to write a note to Mr. Clayburn, Allie’s social studies teacher, explaining why she’d been late.
+More and more often she lingered at his desk after the bell rang, and on a few occasions, he’d had to write a note to Mr. Clayburn, Allie’s social studies teacher, explaining why she’d been late.
 She and Mr. Guillen had fun composing the notes: Allie helped clean up after an explosion in the kiln (no one was hurt) or Allie has been helping some of the other kids with their projects and didn’t have enough time to work on her own or Allie stayed after class organizing the jars of glaze.
-Mr. Clayburn was furious every time, even though she usually wasn’t more than ten minutes late.
+Mr. Clayburn was furious every time, even though Allie usually wasn’t more than ten minutes late.

 When she finished her bust, Mr. Guillen suggested she enter it into the school’s art contest, and the kids selected by Mr. Guillen for the jury awarded her First Prize.
 Then she began working on a dinosaur; an intense creation that required her to stay after school a couple of afternoons a week, in addition to the afternoon that the Art Club met.
 Mr. Guillen always had something he needed to do, and so it was that they wound up sitting together in the art room until 5:00 every day.